ghmorrison/hello-world/README.md

 # hello-world
 Just learning how to use Github

-Semi retired person want to learn and make use of new skills.
+Semi retired person wanting to learn and make use of new skills.